 Social media adverts have really taken off in the past few years, and are the ‘sponsored posts’ you see in Facebook or Twitter feeds.
 Facebook has become particularly good at allowing you to closely target specific groups of people.

 Let’s say you are a children’s nursery based in Surrey, Facebook Ads allow you target young Surrey based mums.
 In their Facebook feeds, young mums only in your area will see the adverts and no-one else.

 The type of advertising most suitable for your business will very much depend on your products and services and target market.
-Please call Mike to discuss.

 The different PPC platforms allow you to target very specific audiences.

 Paid search advertising (Google AdWords and Bing Ads)

 - Search queries (plumber in London, mens orange jumper etc.)

 - Locations (UK, England, Surrey, Croydon, etc.)